ArbreshaS/User-Management-App/README.md

 Clean layout with Tables, Cards, Buttons, Inputs, and Forms from antd

+### How to Run

+Follow these steps to set up and run the project locally:
 Clone the repository:

 git clone https://github.com/ArbreshaS/User-Management-App.git
 cd User-Management-App
 npm install